dokempf/dune-pdelab-readthedocs/intro.rst

   lecture to illustrate the lecture topic.
 It is a fully functional simulation executable.
 There is typically additional configuration files that control the simulation in the :code:`src` directory.
+* :code:`exercise/task` contains the C++ sources for the exercise.
+You are not expected to write C++ programs from scratch.
+Instead, your task is to modify the given program.
+* :code:`exercises/solution` contains the full solution to the tasks.
+Feel free to consult it if you are stuck.
-* :code:`doc` contains the Latex sources for the lecture.
+* :code:`doc` and :code:`exercise/doc` contain the Latex sources for the lecture.
   You do not need to build this yourself.

 We have also summarized the structure of the lecture and exercise material in this short video: